HealthML/Math4ML/example_weather_stations/linreg.md

 +++ {"vscode": {"languageId": "plaintext"}}

-# Week 3 - Linear regression
+# Linear regression

 +++

-In week 1, we introduced **univariate linear regression**.
+We have already introduced **univariate linear regression**.
 However, the problem was that the fitted model was linear, while the data was not.

 To increase the **expressiveness** of the model, we can apply **feature engineering**.
 For example, if we have a single feature $x_1$, we can create a feature vector: